Entertainment News Roundup: Bryan Adams adds rock touch with music star-themed Pirelli calendar; Sorrentino says making personal film helped him deal with tragedy and more | Entertainment

 Entertainment News Roundup: Bryan Adams adds rock touch with music star-themed Pirelli calendar; Sorrentino says making personal film helped him deal with tragedy and more

-Sorrentino, known for "The Great Beauty" and "The Young Pope", retells how as a 17-year-old he went to a soccer game on the night his parents were killed by carbon monoxide poisoning.
+Rihanna was called up before the crowds to be congratulated by Mottley.
 Louis Vuitton star designer Virgil Abloh dies after private battle with cancer Virgil Abloh, the American-born son of Ghanaian immigrants who became fashion's highest profile Black designer and the creative mind behind Louis Vuitton's menswear collections, died on Sunday at age 41, following a two-year battle with a rare form of cancer.

 Following is a summary of current entertainment news briefs.